Come Home

 Fortunately, dependence need not have the last word.
 Every year, countless people recognize the seriousness of the situation and seek alcohol addiction treatment.
 Instead of watching the disease slowly undermine their physical and mental health, they reach out to an alcohol rehab center that knows how to provide comprehensive care and long-term support.

-RecoveryYellowstone Recovery is committed to helping people wean themselves off alcohol.
+Yellowstone Recovery is committed to helping people understand alcohol addiction and wean themselves off the substance.
 Whether you’re just starting your journey to sobriety or you’re continuing down the path to health and wellness, we provide a supportive environment in which you can regain your independence.

 We encourage you to reach out to us and tell us your story.
-Call us or send us a message to learn more about how our affordable alcohol treatment programs can help you or your loved one overcome alcohol problems.
+Call us or send us a message to learn more about how our affordable alcohol addiction treatment programs can help you or your loved one overcome alcohol problems.

-In fact, approximately one-third of people recover from their illness and display no symptoms after one year.
-Many others can manage the condition and get their alcohol-related problems under control.
 Effective recovery starts with alcohol detox, which helps people overcome the dangerous effects of withdrawal.
 Once the initial step is complete, treatment options include everything from group counseling to one-on-one behavior modification therapy.

 Indeed, far too many casual drinkers blame the victims of alcohol instead of helping them create a positive environment.
 Their ability to drink in moderation blinds them to the struggles of others.
 They can’t understand why so many millions are unable to stop after one or two drinks.
-Such a lack of empathy only increases the sense of shame and isolation in people who suffer from alcohol disorders.
+Such a lack of empathy only increases the sense of shame and isolation in people who suffer from alcohol use disorder.

 A person’s emotional and mental health also increases the likelihood of developing an alcohol-related problem.
 Research has consistently shown that those who suffer from other mental conditions such as depression, anxiety, or bipolar disorder have a higher rate of alcohol use.
 All too often, victims choose to self-medicate rather than seek professional help.